PPVTecchio/nodeLocalization/README.md

                              setNetworkAnchors);
 ````

 Another important parameter for the convergence of the method must be set on **computeLocationStep.m**, it is the value of the stepsize utilized on the distributed gradient method.
-We utilize a fixed and small value as a standard, but we show other possibilities on the commented section of this same file.
+We utilize a fixed small value as a standard, but we show other possibilities on the commented section of this file.
 ````matlab
 % For now, we are using fixed step sizes
     etas = 1e-3;